 Making a Kitchen Mitt From Old Shirts

 Make a clever 5 fingered kitchen mitt by recycling old t-shirts.
-This is a guide about making a kitchen mitt from old shirts
+This is a page about making a kitchen mitt from old shirts

 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 The usual pot holder doesn't have five fingers and I thought of making a unique one that looks like a glove.
 You can wear it with your five fingers separate where it will be easier to hold hot pots.
 I used old and unused shirts for this project.

 - clean old cotton shirts*